ABOUT PIER 21 FILMS

 Since forming Pier 21 Films, Laszlo has Executive Produced mini-series, MOWs, factual programming, and, most recently, The Beaverton, going into its second season on The Comedy Network.
 He continues to work with the company developing a healthy slate of feature films, hour-long dramas, and half-hour comedies.
 Firmly committed to the Canadian production industry, Laszlo has served as Chair of the Canadian Media Production Association.
 He has also served on the boards of the Banff Television Festival, the Canadian Television Fund and Film Ontario.

-Melissa Williamson joined veteran TV and film producer Laszlo Barna in 2010 during the founding of Toronto-based prodco Pier 21 Films.
-Named one of Playback’s ‘5 to Watch’ and The Hollywood Reporter’s ‘Next Gen: 20 Young Canadian Stars on the Rise in Hollywood,’ Williamson currently oversees Pier 21’s development and production slates.
-Most recently serving as Executive Producer on Pier 21’s series, The Beaverton, her earlier producing work includes: Jack, a made-for-TV movie about the late Canadian politician Jack Layton, the multi-season international co-production Treasures Decoded and CBC mini-series about Canadian sportscaster Don Cherry.
+President of Pier 21 Films, Melissa Williamson teamed up with veteran TV and film producer Laszlo Barna in 2010 during the founding of the Toronto-based prodco.
+Named one of Playback’s ‘5 to Watch’ and The Hollywood Reporter’s ‘Next Gen: 20 Young Canadian Stars on the Rise in Hollywood,’ Williamson began her career in Los Angeles with leading independent Blueprint Entertainment before joining Entertainment One’s development team in 2008.
+Most recently serving as Executive Producer on Pier 21’s multi-season news satire, The Beaverton, her earlier producing work includes: Jack, a made-for-TV movie about the late Canadian politician Jack Layton, international co-production Treasures Decoded and CBC mini-series about Canadian sportscaster Don Cherry.

 Lundy got his start in programming at Alliance Atlantis before moving over to CTV in 2007.
 Bill was named in The Hollywood Reporter’s Next Gen Canada: 15 Hottest Talents Under 35 in 2014.